 Fields of Interest: Your startup must be operated in one of the following areas:

 Employment & Financial Requirements: No, you do not need to fulfill certain capital or employment requirements to obtain a residence permit.
 But you must be an owner at least of a part of the newly founded firm.

-Required Document: Business Plan including information about your startup, team composition and professional background, a 1-year action plan, financial resources and a 2-year strategy.
-Also an applicant must apply main personal information.
+Required Document: Business Plan including information about your startup, team composition and professional background, a 1-year action plan, financial resources, and a 2-year strategy.
+Also, an applicant must apply the main personal information.

 Company Financial Requirements: You must have enough financial resources to achieve your set business goals for 1 year.
 However, there is no set regulated amount and it depends on your business and goals.
-Also, there is no requirements to employ a particular number of staff.
+Also, there are no requirements to employ a particular number of employees.

 Visa Cost: free of charge.
 But you have to pay for temporary residence permit between 114 – 228 EUR